fmsouza/ionic-mangiare/README.md

-# Ionic 2 seed
+# Mangiare

+Mangiare is an app made to match people which wants to eat something with other people wanting to eat the same thing or wanting to cook that thing.
+It was inpired in a joke published in Twitter by a brazilian user asking for an app like this.

-This is a seed of Ionic 2 with TypeScript + Karma + Protractor.
+This project is based on Ionic 2 with TypeScript + Karma + Protractor.

 ## Table of Contents
  - [Getting Started](#getting-started)